mirzamdhammad6266/llm-microservice-hub/README.md

 - Python 3.10+
 - FastAPI
 - AsyncIO
+- Uvicorn
 - Pydantic
-- Uvicorn

 ---

 ## 📌 Status

-This repository is part of a larger ecosystem built for LLM engineering roles, showcasing production-level backend design and AI integration patterns.
+This project is part of an LLM engineering portfolio demonstrating production-grade backend practices, async patterns, and AI integration workflows.